syncfusion-content/asp.netwebforms-docs/aspnet/DatePicker/Globalization.md

 ---
 # Globalization

-EJWEB DatePicker has been provided with inbuilt localization support, so that it will be able adapt based on culture specific locale defined for it.
+EJWEB DatePicker has been provided with Built-in localization support, so that it will be able adapt based on culture specific locale defined for it.

 More than 350 culture specific files are available to localize the date.
 To know more about EJ globalization support, pleaser refer [EJ globalize](http://help.syncfusion.com/js/localization) support